andreabedini/tutte/README.md

 # Tutte

-This program computes the Tutte Polynomial of a user-supplied graph using the algorithm described in:
+This program computes the Tutte polynomial of a user-supplied graph using the algorithm described in:

 > Bedini, A. & Jacobsen, J.L.
 A tree-decomposed transfer matrix for